Portable Appliance Testing (PAT)

 My No Unnecessary Testing Guarantee ensures no bogus tests will be carried out on sub 50v electrical equipment unless you specifically ask for a visual inspection of such equipment to take place and be formally recorded, in which case per-item charging would apply.

-David Savery Electrical Services Ltd. is not VAT registered and a VAT invoice cannot be provided.
-There is no VAT chargeable on top of these quoted prices.
-Payment terms are 30 days from the final invoice date.
+David Savery Electrical Services Ltd. is VAT registered and a VAT invoice will be provided.
+Payment terms are 30 days from the final invoice date for commercial clients.

 Items failing the PAT process and which are repairable will be quoted for separately.
 You have the right to refuse repairs and to seek alternative quotes.